May 12

 Clay Bar

 Anyone in the auto-detailing world knows how vital clay bars are to the car-washing process, as they can gently remove particles from the vehicle without compromising the paint.
-With a lubricant, you can use a clay bar to get rid of all the buildup on your vehicle’s exterior after your initial wash and dry.
+With a lubricant, you can use a clay bar to remove all the buildup on your vehicle’s exterior after your initial wash and dry.

 Leather Cleaner

-If your vehicle has a leather interior, it’s essential that you use a specially dedicated leather cleaner to get the best results.
-Other cleaners not intended for leather can strip your surfaces of their natural oils, causing cracks and dry spots on your seats, which are both unsightly and uncomfortable to sit on.
+If your vehicle has a leather interior, you must use a specially dedicated leather cleaner to get the best results.
+Other cleaners not intended for leather can strip your surfaces of their natural oils, causing cracks and dry spots on your seats, which are both unsightly and uncomfortable.

 Fabric Cleaner

-For vehicles with fabric interior surfaces, you want to get a cleanser made specifically for fabric so you don’t risk damaging the material.
-Usually, these cleansers create a foam-like substance that deeply penetrates the fabric, eliminating odors and disinfecting surfaces so they appear like new.
-A quick vacuum over the saturated surfaces can further extract deep dirt and debris.
+For vehicles with fabric interior surfaces, you want a cleanser made specifically for fabric so you don’t risk damaging the material.
+Usually, these cleansers create a foam-like substance that deeply penetrates the fabric, eliminating odors and disinfecting surfaces so they appear new.
+A quick vacuum over saturated surfaces can extract deep dirt and debris further.

 Car Wax

-The best way to give your car that like-new sheen is by buffing it with wax toward the end of your detailing process.
-If you invest in a quality car wax, you can experience the benefits of a shiny, protective coating on your car for months afterward.
+The best way to give your car that like-new sheen is to buff it with wax toward the end of your detailing process.
+If you invest in quality car wax, you can enjoy the benefits of a shiny, protective coating on your car for months afterward.

 Glass Cleaner

 Another must-have product when detailing your vehicle is glass cleaner.
 With a microfiber towel, you can wipe the glass surfaces on your car, including the windshield, windows, and mirrors, to make them sparkle.
-This can provide you with better visibility and aesthetics.
+This can improve visibility and aesthetics.

 What Tools Should You Use To Detail a Car?